Written by: Mick Simmons, MD

 Before you can start using Chaga, you must prepare and dry it.
 The easiest way is to cut it into pieces (chunks).
 It is easier to do it when the Chaga is raw because then the water content is higher, so the pieces are softer.

-First of all, clean the Chaga of dust and birchbark.
+First of all, clean the Chaga of dust and birch bark.
 You can gently use water or a brush to get rid of the dust.
 Chaga mushroom harvesting isn’t just cutting.
-Cleaning the valuable product is also an imporant part of this job.
+Cleaning a valuable product is also an important part of this job.

 Take the and safely try to separate pieces from each other.
 Your aim is to get 1″ – 2″ size Chaga chunks.
 If you’re using a knife, be careful not to damage it.
 Don’t use a ceramic knife at all!